arjanvanbekkum/arjanvanbekkum.github.io/_posts/2020-05-11-Deploying-A-Microsoft-HPC-On-AWS.md

 minute: 30
 ---

->"Microsoft HPC Pack brings the power of high-performance computing (HPC) to the commercial mainstream.
+>Microsoft HPC Pack brings the power of high-performance computing (HPC) to the commercial mainstream.
 >The centralized management and deployment interface helps to simplify deployment for both large and small compute
->clusters and provide a simple and effective management experience to increase cluster administrator productivity."
+>clusters and provide a simple and effective management experience to increase cluster administrator productivity.

 You can find more information about HPC on the <a href ="https://docs.microsoft.com/en-us/powershell/high-performance-computing/overview-of-microsoft-hpc-pack?view=hpc16-ps">Microsoft Site <a>